TonND-6572/LLM-SQL-generation/README.md

 ```

 ### Download model
-first you need to download our model from here:
+First you need to download our model from here: [ViText2Sql Model](https://drive.google.com/drive/folders/1RqdVzsuBgu2yP2w6kbUAUJ9g1NC6qjWb?usp=sharing)
-You should save your dowloaded filer inside 'models' folder at the root of the project.
+You should save your dowloaded filer inside **'models'** folder at the root of the project.

 ### Run
 ```